 \section{Abstract}

 We revisit the fermion mass problem of the $SU(5)$ grand unified theory using machine learning techniques.
 The original $SU(5)$ model proposed by Georgi and Glashow is incompatible with the observed fermion mass spectrum.
 Two remedies are known to resolve this discrepancy, one is through introducing a new interaction via a 45-dimensional field, and the other via a 24-dimensional field.
-We investigate which modification is more natural, defining naturalness as proximity to the original Georgi–Glashow $SU(5)$ model.
-Our analysis shows that, in both supersymmetric and non-supersymmetric scenarios, the model incorporating the interaction with the 24-dimensional field is more natural under this criterion.
+We investigate which modification is more beautiful, defining the beauty as proximity to the original Georgi-Glashow $SU(5)$ model.
+Our analysis shows that, in both supersymmetric and non-supersymmetric scenarios, the model incorporating the interaction with the 24-dimensional field is more beautiful under this criterion.
 We then generalise these models by introducing a continuous parameter $y$, which takes the value 3 for the 45-dimensional field and 1.5 for the 24-dimensional field.
-Numerical optimisation reveals that $y \approx 0.8$ yields the closest match to the original $SU(5)$ model, indicating that this value corresponds to the most natural model according to our definition.
+Numerical optimisation reveals that $y \approx 0.8$ yields the closest match to the original $SU(5)$ model, indicating that this value corresponds to the most beautiful model according to our definition.